mar-coding/Cocktail-Party/local-voice-ai-agent/README.md

 Get a temporary phone number that anyone can call to interact with your AI:
 ```bash
 python local_voice_chat_advanced.py --phone

 ```
+### Blackhole config for party
+image.png
+open audio midi setup for mac or find an equivalent multi output device setting for non mac devices.
+Create a new multi output device.
+Select as Output devices in that new window: blackhole 2ch and your headphones or your desired output That's it.
+Adjust sample rate if necessary.
+Call the multi-output device "Script Config" or anything else as long as you change the code for the local_party.py file for sd.default.device()
+For your sound output of your mac, be sure to select your "Script Config".

 This will provide you with a temporary phone number that you can call to interact with the AI using your voice.